 - A. TELO informs candidates of the school's decision regarding the TE scholarship application by approving the TE-EZ Online Application. - B. It is strongly recommended that a second notification be sent to the student as well.
 Before the student's first year of college, these notifications may be shared with the eligible employee without worrying about violating FERPA.
-However, new or renewal award information should not be shared with parents once the student graduates high school. - C. Re-certification of eligible continuing scholars within the terms of the scholarship and conditions is virtually automatic.
-However, to follow FERPA rules, do not share with parents.
-If in doubt, check with your Registrar. - D. The TE-EZ Online Application and any corresponding documents are legal contracts.
+However, new or renewal award information should not be shared with parents once the student graduates high school or turns 18. - a The new TE system, available after July 1, 2024, asks the student to respond to a FERPA question.
+If the student responds yes, you have the student's permission to talk with only the eligible employee regarding the student's TE application. - C. If in doubt, check with your Registrar. - D. The TE-EZ Online Application and any corresponding documents are legal contracts.